egzakt/UnifikMailChimpBundle/README.md

 This bundle is still experimental and has been developed for Symfony 2.0,  it has not been tested on the latest versions of Symfony.

+The form is posted via AJAX so jQuery >= 1.0 is required.

 ## Content
 * Installation
 * How to use